Work Experience Process

 You are required to respond to work experience offers within two (2) business days.
 Do not tentatively accept an offer while waiting to find out about another position.
 Such actions could raise doubts about your responsibility and maturity, and even lead to an employer withdrawing from the work experience program.

-As the College considers work experience as an integral part of your academic journey, it’s highly recommended that you maintain regular communication with your faculty throughout the process.
+As the College considers work experience as an integral part of your academic journey, you are expected to maintain regular communication with your faculty throughout the process.
 Effective communication is fundamental to a successful work experience.

 On your first day of the work experience, the Employer is responsible to provide you with an orientation.
 This orientation will help you set up distinct goals, tasks, and duties for your work experience.
 It will also give you the chance to become familiar with your work environment, whether it’s on site or remote, and gain an understanding of the organization.